E. E. Smith: Writing Skylark

 In 1919, Smith was hired as chief chemist for F. W. Stock & Sons of Hillsdale, Michigan, at one time the largest family-owned mill east of the Mississippi, working on doughnut mixes.

-One evening late in 1919, after moving to Michigan, Smith was baby-sitting (presumably for Roderick) while his wife attended a movie; he resumed work on The Skylark of Space, finishing it in the spring of 1920."Doughnut Specialist Smith" says "It wasn't until 1919 that work really began ...
-Five years passed before acceptance by the first science-fiction magazine on the American market, and two more years elapsed before it was published."
-This is not consistent with other sources.
+One evening late in 1919, after moving to Michigan, Smith was looking after his child (presumably Roderick) while his wife attended a movie.
+He resumed work on The Skylark of Space, finishing it in the spring of 1920.
 He submitted it to many book publishers and magazines, spending more in postage than he would eventually receive for its publication.
 Bob Davis, editor of Argosy, sent an encouraging rejection letter in 1922, saying that he liked the novel personally, but that it was too far out for his readers.
+Finally, upon seeing the April 1927 issue of Amazing Stories, he submitted it to that magazine.
+It was accepted, initially for $75, later raised to $125.
+It was published as a three-part serial in the August to October 1928 issues and it was such a success that associate editor Sloane requested a sequel before the second installment had been published.
 (According to Warner, but no other source, Smith began work on the sequel, Skylark Three, before the first book was accepted.)
-Finally, upon seeing the April 1927 issue of Amazing Stories, he submitted it to that magazine; it was accepted, initially for $75, later raised to $125.
-It was published as a three-part serial in the August to October 1928 issues and it was such a success that associate editor Sloane requested a sequel before the second installment had been published.

-Mrs. Garby, whose husband died in 1928, was not interested in further collaboration, so Smith began work on Skylark Three alone.
+Garby, whose husband died in 1928, was not interested in further collaboration, so Smith began work on Skylark Three alone.
 It was published as another three-part serial, in the August to October 1930 issues of Amazing, introduced as the cover story for August.
-(In 1930, the Smiths were living in Michigan, at 33 Rippon Avenue in Hillsdale.)
-This was as far as he had planned to take the Skylark series; it was praised in Amazing's letter column, and he was paid ¾¢ per word, surpassing Amazing's previous record of half a cent.
+This was as far as he had planned to take the Skylark series.
+It was praised in Amazing's letter column, and he was paid ¾¢ per word, surpassing Amazing's previous record of half a cent.

+Names used for publications

+The original magazine stories mostly have his name as Edward E. Smith, Ph.D..
+But more recent editions usually give his name as either E. E. Doc Smith or E. E. "Doc" Smith.